Afonso Assis

 Afonso Assis Cunha Almeida (born 15 July 2006) is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Moreirense.

-Professional career
+Club career

 Assis is a product of the youth academies of SARC Salgueiral and Moreirense.
 On 2 January 2025, he signed his first professional contract with Moreirense until 2029.
 He made his senior and professional debut with Moreirense in a 3–1 Primeira Liga loss to Porto on 2 May 2025.
 He participated in Moreirense's pre-season in the summer of 2025, and promoted to the senior squad for the 2025–26 season.

 International career

 Assis was first called up to the Portugal U20s for a set of friendlies in September 2025.

 Personal life

 Afonso Assis the son of the former Portugal international footballer Nuno Assis.